 Immerse yourself in the experience!

-The Aquazoo Löbbecke Museum represents an inseparable combination of zoo, aquarium and natural history museum.
+The Aquazoo Löbbecke Museum is an inseparable combination of zoo, aquarium, and natural history museum.
+Discover Düsseldorf's most visited leisure attraction!

 An octopus against a black background